 One of the more recent developments in the Ponca Hills is Wyman Heights.

 In 1930, 200 acres of land on the southwest corner of River Drive and Ponca Road were donated to the City of Omaha to become a park.
 It was named after Joseph B. Hummel, the long-time superintendent of Omaha’s Parks and Recreation Department, and one of the most influential parks advocates ever in Omaha.
+There are reportedly ghosts, albinos, and other urban legends at Hummel Park, but none more scary than the bodies found there.
 Learn more about it in “A History of Hummel Park.“

 Riding at the Ponca Hills Farm